Ozzy Osbourne, Black Sabbath singer and godfather of heavy metal, dies at 76 just weeks after farewell show - Local News 8

 Health struggles

 But his health issues didn’t stop there.
-In the ensuing years, the rocker endured multiple surgeries, and revealed his Parkinson’s disease diagnosis in January 2020.
+In the ensuing years, the rocker endured multiple surgeries – including one that he said went wrong and virtually left him “crippled” – and revealed his Parkinson’s disease diagnosis in January 2020.

+Nonetheless, Osbourne performed intermittently during that period, including at the closing ceremony of the 2022 Commonwealth Games in Birmingham.

 In a 2023 interview with Rolling Stone, Osbourne said he would “die a happy man” if he could perform one more show to express his gratitude to his fans from the stage.